Phyllanthus raivavensis

-Glochidion raivavense, also known by its synonym Phyllanthus raivavense or by the local name mahame on the island of Tubuai, is a species of plant in the family Phyllanthaceae.
-It is endemic to the Austral Islands in French Polynesia, where it is native to the islands of Rurutu, Tubuai, and Raivavae.
+Phyllanthus raivavensis, also known by its synonym Glochidion raivavense or by the local name mahame on the island of Tubuai, is a species of plant in the family Phyllanthaceae.
+It is a shrub or tree endemic to the Austral Islands in French Polynesia, where it is native to the islands of Rurutu, Tubuai, and Raivavae.
+It grows in lowland tropical moist forest.
+It is threatened by predation and habitat degradation from introduced goats and by competition from invasive plants.

+The species was first described as Glochidion raivavense by Forest B. H. Brown in 1935.
+In 2011 Warren Lambert Wagner and David H. Lorence placed the species in genus Phyllanthus as P. raivavensis.